-What Do We Look At to Determine Whether You Have a Good Case?
+Do You Have a Good Medical Malpractice Case?

-You Probably Don't Want a Local Lawyer For Your Medical Malpractice Case
+You Probably Don't Want a Small Town Lawyer For Your Malpractice Case

 People tend to want their lawyers to be in their hometown, with offices right close by.
 That makes sense if the lawyer is preparing your will or handling a small car accident case.
 It doesn’t make sense if you are suing the local hospital or a local doctor.